rivtDocs/rivtdocs.github.io/docs/index.md

 ## Introduction

-Recent developments in open source software tools can be applied to reducing barriers to producing and sharing engineering documents.
+Recent developments in open source software tools can be applied to improving the writing and sharing of engineering documents.

 Many engineering technologies in the 21st century are evolving slowly, and design procedures are often fixed in standard codes for decades.
-The heart of engineering work lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
+Recently the core of good engineering work lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
+Calculations documents provide a first draft of how that combination should work.
+Being able to cut and paste from previous projects is and effective and efficient starting point.
-Shared calculations can provide a first draft for many projects by combining previous designs and then adapting and editing to fit the needs of a particular project.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
 The model of